 Another theory is that cacao raises the levels of different neurotransmitters, chemical messengers in the brain that affect our mood.
 Phenylethylamine (PEA) for example, is one of those chemicals that influences dopamine and serotonin production.
 PEA is naturally present in cacao bean, potentially contributing to its positive effect on mood (35).

 1Cacao may hamper sleep.
-Since cacao contains caffeine, so eating too much of it may cause caffeine-related adverse effects, such rapid heartbeat, restlessness, difficulty sleeping.
+Since cacao contains caffeine, eating too much of it may cause caffeine-related adverse effects, such rapid heartbeat, restlessness, difficulty sleeping.

 2Cacao can cause IBS like symptoms.
 Cacao may cause GI disturbances such as constipation, nausea, gas, stomach pain (36).